Socrates, Plato, and Aristotle

-Aristotle rejected many of Plato's theories including rationalism.
-He argued that the mind does not have innate ideas, and compared it to an unscribed tablet, a 'tabula rasa'.
+In On the Soul, Aristotle argued that the mind does not have innate ideas, and compared it to an unscribed tablet, a 'tabula rasa'.
 Aristotle also rejected Plato's realm of the forms, arguing that the forms are concepts devised by people to categorise things.

 Aristotle argued that the mind is a part of the human body, and so also rejected mind-body dualism.
 He did however, believe that intellect was different from any other part of the body.
 This is because our conscious range does not appear to be restricted in the way that our physical senses are.

 Aristotle argued that intellect does not have a corresponding bodily organ.
 This means that it does not exist in space, despite having a physical origin.